JaviSandoval94/Solar-Energy-Calculator/README.md

 ## General considerations
 * The module price is set to be 2 USD/Wp (installed watts)
 * The exchange rate is set to 22 MXN/USD
-* The production scenario is set to the one obtained in the machine learning model and depends on the selected location
+* The production scenario is set to the one obtained in the Machine Learning model and depends on the selected location
 * A 180° azimuth angle and 11° tilt are considered to do the final production calculation.
 * This model is only valid for simulations within the Mexico City Metropolitan Area.